sierra187/research_fall2020/README.md

 - Added Providence Police Case Log data using same two databases as the Chicago data.
 - Having an issue where preprocessing the providence data takes a long time, so I am trying to save preprocessed data in global variable, but this variable is getting overwritten somewhere and I am unsure where.
 - Jot down some ideas of things to include in paper.

+Week 12 (12/1 - 12/8):
+- Created new file to preprocess providence data in.
+Incorporated providence data into model.
+- Wrote draft of paper.